hanazuki/isc-kea.deb/doc/sphinx/arm/install.rst

    useradd admin

-Then, change the binaries ownership and group to new user.
-Note your path may be different.
-Please refer to the ``--prefix`` parameter passed to the configure script.:
+Then, change the binaries' ownership and group to the new user.
+Note that the specific path may be different.
+Please refer to the ``--prefix`` parameter passed to the configure script:

 .. code-block:: console